green-anger/GlobeViewer/README.md

 If you have build [the library](./lib) (and all its dependencies in case of static build), you can easily use it in your project by adding single header [GlobeViewer.h](/lib/include/GlobeViewer.h).
 And that's it.
 Just call API methods from your application.

-Note: _currently the library is poorly documented (if at all), please see provided example to grasp the subject_.

 ## Provided example controls

 [GLFW example](./examples/glfw) has the following controls: